Layer 1 - Infrastructure

 Schema markup: how AI systems know what your business is.

 Without a schema type declaration, AI systems cannot classify your business with confidence.
 A hotel without LodgingBusiness schema is indistinguishable from a generic webpage.
 A restaurant without Restaurant schema cannot surface its cuisine, menu, or reservation system in AI-generated recommendations.
+One technical layer.
+Multiple verticals.
+No generalism.

 Get Your Free Audit ->